 This is the most significant factor in the Tanoora show, moving around in circles wearing the multi-colored robes.
 The Saggat player held another rounded robe in his hands and it moved around with the robe he was wearing.
 The show went like this for a long period with the players changing their dances.
 They danced while moving around, while standing, and even while sitting, with the Tanoora dancer moving around in circles in the middle of the group.
 In the same time, the singer was singing Islamic tunes.

 The last part of the show started with the Mezmar player at the right hand of the stage and a performer with a huge Tabla to the left hand of the stage playing a song together.
 In ten minutes the other Tabla players joined them.
 In another ten minutes, two wonderful Tanoora dancers joined them.
 They both started moving around quickly in small circles making a startling scene.
 All the people enjoyed this part very much as all the features of the show were combined together in an incredible harmony.

 At the end of the show, I knew why the old man told me at the beginning of the show that it was quite impressive.
 All the audience seemed very pleased at the end of the show as they have seen a really distinctive performance that combined architecture, art, and history together.
 After the show, we went for a delicious Fetir snack in the Hussein Area.
 Fetir is baked oriental pastries that are cooked wonderfully in the Hussein Fetir restaurant.
-The performance of the Tanoora dance takes place in the Ghuri Wikala usually on Monday and Wednesday at 7 o clock.
+The performance of the Tanoora dance takes place in the Ghuri Wikala usually on Mondays and Wednesdays at 7 o'clock.